Instructional Media Design

 |Instructional Designers and Technologists||10.5%||$64,450|

-Instructional media majors often go into careers where salaries can range from $52,000 to $67,000.
+Instructional Media majors often go into careers where salaries can range from $52,270 to $67,490 (25th to 75th percentile).
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

-Amount of Education Required for Instructional Media Design Major Jobs
+Amount of Education Required for Careers Related to Instructional Media Design

 Find out what the typical degree level is for instructional media careers below.